“An ounce of prevention is worth a pound of cure.”

 This could be garden tools, machinery, ladders, hoses, yard furniture, barbecues and even snow scrapers and shovels.
 Store these safely away where they can be found and survive the winter without damage from the elements, and where they can’t cause unfortunate accidents.

-If a proper maintenance plan and schedule are followed during the
+If a proper maintenance plan and schedule are followed during the nice months of summer and fall, there’ll be virtually no winter tasks needed — except for one thing: snow removal.

 Snow is inevitable with winter in most of the country, especially in the northern parts of America like Pennsylvania.
 Shoveling, scraping or blowing snow goes with the territory.
 Snow removal is a winter maintenance task that has to be done.
 However, it’s often a question of responsibility.